The return to the hard state of GX 339-4 as seen by Suzaku: Results

 Following the fitting procedure of the previous sections, we have also fitted the 2008 data set in the 0.7-10 keV range adding now a {\sc diskbb} component to the model.
-The best fit results are reported in the last row of Tab. \ref{tabparam2} and the corresponding contour plots of the {\sc diskbb} normalization vs. Inner disk temperature have been overploted in dashed line in Fig. \ref{contdiskbb}.
-The constraints on $R_{in}$ deduced from the {\sc diskbb} normalization give now a lower limit of $\sim$10$R_g$ (to be compared with the 100 $R_g$ obtained previously with the $Laor$ fit of the iron line).
-This lower limit is also in agreement with our results obtained for OBS3 and OBS5 and, more marginally, OBS4.
-These constraints on $R_{in}$ have to be taken with caution however given that the disk component is poorly constrained in these observations.
+The best fit results are reported in the last row of Tab. \ref{tabparam2} and the corresponding contour plots of the {\sc diskbb} normalization vs. inner disk radius have been overploted in dashed line in Fig. \ref{contdiskbb}.
+The constraints on $R_{in}$ deduced from the {\sc diskbb} normalization give now a lower limit of $\sim$30$R_g$ (to be compared with the lower limit of $\sim$ 200 $R_g$ from the $Laor$ fit of the iron line), in agreement with our (unconstrained) contour plots of OBS3 and OBS5.
+These constraints on $R_{in}$ from the {\sc diskbb} component have to be taken with caution however given that the disk component is poorly constrained in these observations.